jtbzhl/VQ-NeRF.github.io/README.md

 This is the repository that contains source code for the [VQ-NeRF Home Page](https://jtbzhl.github.io/pro_demo2/).

-If you find Text2NeRF useful for your work please cite:
+If you find VQ-NeRF useful for your work please cite:
 ```
 ...
 ```